Faxter/fx-nono/README.md

 You can click a hint to strike it through.
 Do so again to toggle.

+You can click and drag to mark multiple cells quicker.

 Once every cell is marked either as `full` or `empty`, the resulting image is locked in for you to admire in your success.
 If your solution does not match the hints, you can continue puzzling until you find a correct configuration.

 ## load different puzzle